ChrisVifzack/ChrisVifzack.github.io/_posts/2024-08-11-replication-pitfalls.md

   alt: Replication does not ensure the client goes through the same sequence of changes as the server.
 ---

 Multiplayer is one of the most dreaded topics in game development.
 It adds so much extra work to developement and testing that you are usually looking at **`5-10x`** the overall production effort (depending on the type of game you are making, ofc).
-And it gets underestimated all the time because no one wants to except this harsh reality.
+And it gets underestimated all the time because no one wants to accept this harsh reality.

-The best documention for multiplayer in Unreal is probably Cedric Neukirchen's [Multiplayer Network Compendium](https://cedric-neukirchen.net/docs/category/multiplayer-network-compendium/).
-It's more detailed than Epic's own documention about [Replicate Actor Properties](https://dev.epicgames.com/documentation/en-us/unreal-engine/replicate-actor-properties-in-unreal-engine#addareplicatedproperty) and has some nice graphics.
+The best documentation for multiplayer in Unreal is probably Cedric Neukirchen's [Multiplayer Network Compendium](https://cedric-neukirchen.net/docs/category/multiplayer-network-compendium/).
+It's more detailed than Epic's own documentation about [Replicate Actor Properties](https://dev.epicgames.com/documentation/en-us/unreal-engine/replicate-actor-properties-in-unreal-engine#addareplicatedproperty) and has some nice graphics.

 In this post, I want to highlight some common replication issues Unreal developers (even experienced ones) keep getting fooled by: